Public-Health-Scotland/vscode_prep/README.md

 # **vscode_prep**
-This repo helps to prepare your vscode in the new Posit
+This repo helps to prepare your vscode (Python and/or R) in the new Posit.

 ## There are some important packages to make vscode a powerfull tool
+You can modify “install_extensions_vsix.sh” depending on your needs
 - ms-python.python (Needed for Python)
 - ms-toolsai.jupyter (Needed for Jupyter Notebooks)
 - vscode-icons-team (It improves vscode icons for files in a friendly way)